Code-Institute-Submissions/MS2-remoteworking-london/README.md

 ## **Features**
 - Location Search from homepage - this feature allows users to search the directory from the homepage by entering a search query in the text input in the header section.
 Submitting the search query will return all results on the 'Location' page where the query matches any string of text within the name, or content of the listing.
 - Most recent listings on homepage - this feature enables users to quickly see if there are new listings on the site, but viewing the 'Our Latest Additions' section on the homepage.
-- Instant listing filter without page load - as the data is loaded into the page when the DOM is loaded, the listings are filtered by hiding and unhiding results based on criteria, versus triggering a new HTTP request each time, requiring a page reload <em>(note: this method of serving data may need to be adjusted in future versions where more listings are shown, to avoid longer page load times).</em>
+- Instant listing filter without page load - as the data is loaded into the page when the DOM is loaded, the listings are filtered by hiding and unhiding results based on criteria, versus triggering a new HTTP request each time, requiring a page reload.
+The additional information from Google is only called when a user clicks on 'read more' on a listing, allowing more listings to be shown, whilst remaining under the 5 result limit that Google imposes.
 - Filter listings by area of London - on the 'Locations' page, users are able to filter the listings based on the area of london.
 By simply clicking one of the area buttons, the results will immediately hide all results that do not meet the criteria.
 - Filter listings by most recent or oldest posts - users can sort the listings on the 'Locations' page by clicking 'Latest' or 'Oldest' in the filter section.
 - Display listings in a list view or map view - Users can select how they wish to view the listings by clicking either the list or map icon buttons at the bottom of the filter section.
 On hover, a tooltip provides guidance on what the buttons do.
 - View and filter listing markers on map - the above filters are available to users on the map view also, with the markers hidden and unhidden based on the search criteria.
 If the user enters a text search query, the view will default back to the list view to show more detailed information.
 - On the 'more info' sidebar, users can view Google reviews of locations and click button to view location in google maps.
+- The site is responsive on all devices from mobile to desktop.
+See the [Responsiveness](#responsiveness) testing section below.

 ### **Features to add in future releases**
 - Social sharing of each listing to social media sites.